Find Affordable College Courses

 Full Law at Villanova University Report

-A rank of #3 on this year’s list means University of Pittsburgh - Pittsburgh Campus is a great place for law students.
-Located in the city of Pittsburgh, Pitt is a public school with a fairly large student population.
+The excellent programs at University of Pittsburgh - Pittsburgh Campus helped the school earn the #3 place on this year’s ranking of the best law schools in Pennsylvania.
+Located in the large city of Pittsburgh, Pitt is a public school with a very large student population.

 Read full report on Law at University of Pittsburgh - Pittsburgh Campus